CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Good crosswinds stability

-- Rim tape included
+- Rim tape, spare spokes, and valves included

 Technical Specification